Patron Saint Celebrations in Sorrento, Italy

 The feast on Piazza Tasso

 Sant Antonino Day is also an occasion for family celebrations; as in Sorrento, at least one member of every family is named Antonino.
-With this honor, the dessert creme pizza, or the grandmother’s cake (la torta della nonna), is a must at the festive table.
+With this honor, the dessert creme pizza, or the grandmother’s cake (la torta della nonna), must be at the festive table.

 La torta della nonna

-Another delicacy sold at the fair stalls as a street fud is O’ Pere e o’muso, translated as leg and nose.
-Cooked pork leg and calf’s nose were cut into small pieces and served in a paper cone sprinkled with salt and fresh lemon juice.
+Another delicacy sold at the fair stalls as a street fund is O’ Pere e o’muso, translated as leg and nose.
+Cooked pork legs and the calf’s nose were cut into small pieces and served in a paper cone sprinkled with salt and fresh lemon juice.

 Villa Comunale’s garden is complete with many hearts for the feast of Saint Valentine.
 Couples eternalize their love through photographs of the most magnificent, breathtaking, and romantic view of the Gulf of Naples and Mount Vesuvius.